Kinovarobotics/ros_kortex/readme.md

 This will download the API, unzip it to the right folder and build the project with ```catkin_make```.

 You can also download and unzip the API manually by following these [instructions](kortex_api/readme.md).

+### Install protobuf [OPTIONAL]
+The protobuf compiler is not required if you want to use the package as is, but is required if you need to [re-generate](./generate_all.sh) the .MSG, .SRV and auto-generated Kortex-ROS C++ wrapper files.

+1. git clone https://github.com/protocolbuffers/protobuf --branch 3.5.1.1   (you must use this specific version)
+2. Follow these [instructions](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) to build and install protobuf and its compiler.

 ## kortex gazebo
 This package is not completed yet but will be available in a future version.